Vitamins

 |

-Influences
+Influences blood

-blood clotting; needed for the kidney
+clotting; needed for the

-function for healthy bones and
+healthy bones and teeth

 |

-Yogurt,
+Yogurt, alfalfa,

-alfalfa, egg yoke, sprouts, green leaf
+egg yoke, sprouts, green

-vegetables
+leaf vegetables

 |

-Nose
+Nose bleeds or

-bleeds or even intestinal bleeds with an
+intestinal bleeds with an

 excess of antibiotics used